Surface Air Consumption (SAC) Rate Calculator

 Diving for 30 minutes at an Average Depth of 20 metres with Gas Used of 150 bar from a Cylinder Size of 12.2 litres

-your Surface Air Consumption (SAC) rate rounding up is:
+your Surface Air Consumption (SAC) Rate rounding up is:

 20.4 litres per minute